Student Accessibility Services

 Additional information is available in the Student Accessibility Services Manual and Grievance Policy (PDF).

 You can make a request for accommodations pertaining to learning, psychological, and/or physical disabilities at the time of your acceptance to Gwynedd Mercy University or any time thereafter.
 The request must be made by you, the student, in person, by email, or via submission of the Student Accessibility Services Accommodation Application (PDF).
-Please note that phone calls or disclosures to other University staff or faculty are not recognized as requests for accommodations.
+Please note that other forms of contact such as phone calls or disclosures to other University staff or faculty are not recognized as requests for accommodations.

 The SAS office is closed between June 1 and July 31.
-Any accommodation requests received within that time should be done via email, and may take more time to process than usual.
+Any accommodation requests made within that time should be done via email to the Accessibility Coordinator, and may take more time to process than usual.

-- Documentation: Please provide the following to the SAS Coordinator:
+- Documentation: Please provide the following to the Accessibility Coordinator:

 - Gwynedd Mercy University SAS application (PDF)